 Every single coin in your pocket, purse and piggy bank was made in Llantrisant at the Royal Mint.
 That’s around 30,000,000,000 coins, with a face value of £4.6bn, give or take.
 As well as minting British coins here, they make money and medals for dozens of other countries, too.
 The visitor centre and behind-the-scenes tours give a fascinating insight into the whole process.

-One of the world’s best open-air museums.
-More than 40 original Welsh buildings, from Celtic times onwards, from chapels and farms to a pub and miners’ institute, have been moved to the grounds of an Elizabethan manor just outside Cardiff.
-The buildings are fascinating places to poke around, but it’s the skills of the traditional craftsmen and women, not to mention native livestock in the fields and farmyards, that bring it all so vividly to life.
-Like all our National Museums, it’s free.
+One of the world’s best open-air museums, St Fagans National Museum of History is home to more than 40 historic Welsh buildings.
+Chapels and farms, a pub and miners’ institute and many more have all been moved to the grounds of an Elizabethan manor just outside Cardiff.
+The buildings are fascinating, but it’s the inspiring explanations from the craftsmen and women who act as your guides that really brings it to life.
+Like all seven of our National Museums, it’s free.

-Our capital city is a perfect city-break destination: compact, easy to navigate, and easy to enjoy.
-Start at Cardiff Castle, whose Roman walls, Norman keep and sumptuous Victoria mansion stand at the edge of Bute Park.
-Across the road, our National Museum has natural history and a world-class art collection under one roof.
-Head south and you’re in the pedestrianised shopping district, dominated by the giant St David's centre, and criss-crossed by Victorian and Edwardian arcades.
+Cardiff, our capital city, is a perfect city-break destination.
+Start at Cardiff Castle, whose Roman walls, Norman keep and sumptuous Victorian mansion stand at the edge of Bute Park.
+Across the road, National Museum Cardiff has natural history and a world-class art collection.
+Head south and you’re in the shopping district, with the giant St David's centre and Victorian and Edwardian arcades at its centre.
 Down in Cardiff Bay, the old coal ports have been transformed by a shiny new waterfront, dominated by the copper roof of the Wales Millennium Centre.